Castle of Burgos: Destruction

 A fire in 1739 resulted in the destruction of the interior, including some coffered ceilings.
-During the War of Independence the city regained its strategic position and the French proceeded to an strengthened the castle's defences as a strong point which could dominate the Castilian plain.
+During the War of Independence the city regained its strategic position and the French proceeded to strengthen the castle's defences as a strong point which could dominate the Castilian plain.

 In 1813 Wellington's rapid advance caught the French off-balance and the decision was taken to evacuate the castle rather than risk being cut off.
 Demolition parties were assigned to destroy the castle with explosives eliminating any military value or documentary material that could be useful to the enemy.
 Such was their haste that the castle was blown up without allowing time for the evacuation of the last soldiers.
 More than two hundred French soldiers died in the blast, which shook the entire city.

 With the explosion, the Church of Santa María La Blanca was destroyed, the cathedral lost most of its windows and the church of San Esteban was damaged.
 The bodies of the French soldiers killed in the blast are buried in the chopera del Carmen.